hawl1/autohats-private/README.md

-# autohats-private
+# autohats
-atuo hats bot is yes (private source code we can fork it to make public versio)
+atuo hats bot is yes

 ## how to install and run
 1. pip install -r requirements.txt